saleor/saleor-docs/docs/customization/extensions.md

 > **Note**
 >
-> There is no need to implement all base methods. `ExtensionManager` will use default values for methods that are not implemented.
+> There is no need to implement all base methods as the `ExtensionManager` will use default values for methods that are not implemented.

-### Activating Plugin
+### Activating your plugin

-To activate the plugin, add it to the `PLUGINS` list in your Django settings:
+To activate the new plugin, add it to the `settings.PLUGINS` list in your Django settings:

 ```python
 # settings.py